Saul-Mirone/prosemirror-adapter/examples/vue/README.md

 ## Contributing

-Follow our [contribution guide](../../CONTRIBUTING.md) to learn how to contribute to milkdown.
+Follow our [contribution guide](../../CONTRIBUTING.md) to learn how to contribute to prosemirror-adapter.

 ## License